 I love pasta, and I love garlic.
 And I love easy meals.
 So gluten free garlic spaghetti is pretty much my dream dinner.

-If we happen to go out to an Italian restaurant, this is also a safe thing for me to order, provided the restaurant has gluten free pasta (a lot of them do, nowadays!)
+If we happen to go out to an Italian restaurant, this is usually a safe thing for me to order, as long as the restaurant has gluten free pasta.
 Garlic spaghetti is so easy to put together, and it uses just a few simple ingredients.

 It amazes me that with so few ingredients you get a dish that tastes so delicious.
 It’s a good recipe to have on hand if you need to throw something together for guests and don’t have time to shop, because you probably have everything you need to make this in your kitchen right now.

 Everyone needs an awesome but easy dish for company in their recipe arsenal, and this is one of those secret weapon recipes.

 If you’re a garlic fan, like me, you’ll love this dish.
 It contains two heads of garlic, but if you really love it, you could add even more.